-OUR UK DUE DILIGENCE AND MONITORING PROCESSES
+OUR UK SUPPLY CHAIN DUE DILIGENCE AND MONITORING PROCESSES

 Accenture UK follows robust processes to assess human rights, ethical and environmental risks when sourcing Accenture suppliers.
-As part of our wider review in preparation for the publication of this statement, we identified improvements to our UK due diligence process when engaging new Accenture suppliers.
-We started to implement our improved due diligence process in fiscal 2016 and new Accenture suppliers must now provide more detailed information about their human rights policies, processes and risk assessments, including the prevention of slavery and human trafficking within their own organisation and supply chains.
+New Accenture suppliers must provide detailed information about their human rights policies, processes and risk assessments, including the prevention of slavery and human trafficking within their own organisation and supply chains.
 We continue to monitor and assess all responses from potential new Accenture suppliers, and we weight our procurement decisions accordingly.